SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Introduction

-Along with the SingingHead dataset, we propose a unified framework named \textbf{UniSinger} to solve both the 3D singing head animation and 2D singing portrait animation tasks, as shown in Fig.~\ref{fig:teaser}.
-For 3D singing head animation, we propose a transformer-based VAE model \cite{vaswani2017attention,kingma2013auto,petrovich2021action} to generate diverse 3D facial motion according to the input audio and FLAME \cite{li2017learning} shape parameter.
-For 2D singing portrait animation, given a single portrait image and singing audio, UniSinger can synthesize singing videos of the person in the reference image which is synchronized with the input.
+Along with the SingingHead dataset, we benchmark existing audio-driven 3D facial animation methods and 2D talking head methods on the singing task, which shows less satisfactory performance.
+To this end, we further propose a unified framework named \textbf{UniSinger} as a baseline method to solve both 3D singing head animation and 2D singing portrait video synthesis tasks, as shown in Fig.~\ref{fig:teaser}.
+For 3D singing head animation, we propose a transformer-based VAE model \cite{vaswani2017attention,kingma2013auto,petrovich2021action} to generate diverse 3D facial motion according to the singing audio, background music, and FLAME \cite{li2017learning} shape parameter.
+For 2D singing portrait video synthesis, given a single portrait image and input audio, UniSinger can synthesize singing videos of the person in the reference image which are synchronized with the input audio.
 Specifically, we first estimate the shape and camera parameters of the input image.
-Then the input audio and estimated shape parameter are fed to the VAE-based 3D facial animation module to generate 3D facial motion represented by FLAME expression and pose parameters, which is further rendered to depth video using the estimated camera parameter.
-The depth video together with the input image are fed into the face rendering module to generate the final singing portrait video.
+Then the singing audio, background music, and estimated shape parameter are fed into the VAE-based 3D facial animation module to generate 3D facial motion represented by FLAME expression and pose parameters, which is further rendered to depth video using the estimated camera parameters.
+The depth video together with the input reference image is fed into the face renderer module to generate the final singing portrait video.

-To summarize, the main contributions of this paper are: \begin{itemize} \item A large-scale singing head animation dataset, which contains 76 subjects' more than 27 hours' synchronized singing video, 3D facial motion, singing audio, and background music. \item A unified framework, UniSinger, to solve both 3D and 2D singing head animation tasks, \textit{i.e.}, singing audio-driven 3D facial animation and singing audio-driven single portrait image animation. \item The proposed framework achieves superior performance on 3D singing facial motion generation and 2D singing portrait video synthesizing compared with SOTA methods. \end{itemize}
+To summarize, the main contributions of this paper are: \begin{itemize} \item A large-scale singing head animation dataset, SingingHead, which contains 76 subjects' more than 27 hours of synchronized singing video, 3D facial motion, singing audio, and background music. \item Two benchmarks for singing head animation: singing audio-driven 3D singing head animation and 2D singing portrait video synthesis. \item A unified framework, UniSinger, which is able to solve both 3D and 2D singing head animation tasks and achieves competitive results on both benchmarks. \end{itemize}